 2. Emphasize that we are a team, we take commitment (Sprint goal) as a team, we win as a team and fail as a team

-3. Coach star performer - good work is recognized, appreciated and is valued.
+3. Coach star performer - good work is recognized, appreciated, and valued.
 Talk to him to help him help the team

 The story can have another angle as well.
-Coz there will always be one person who is dedicated, and few others who do not do their homework and in the end, you still end up counseling to that hardworking ant 🐜.
+Coz there will always be one person who is dedicated, and a few others who do not do their homework, and in the end, you still end up counseling to that hardworking ant 🐜.

-However if its that team has really failed to estimate properly then it's second.
-Coz others thought they could finish and sized story small when in reality it was complex.
+However if its the team has really failed to estimate properly then it's second.
+Coz others thought they could finish and sized the story small when in reality it was complex.
 Probably they missed including all parameters before estimating.

-And yes its a teamwork, so at the end of the sprint, even star performer loses.
+And yes its a teamwork, so at the end of the sprint, even the star performer loses.
 Coaching is required.
-It's hard to choose one definitive answer from above.
+It's hard to choose one definitive answer from the above.

 I see more of a "team".
 We have to see why the performer is not helping.
 Should speak and understand from his point of view.
 Maybe this happening for a long time.

 It has become a common thing nowadays: to point the odd one out even if he/she is doing the right thing in a team.
-Don't jump into conclusions, infer n discuss n take the right decision.
-So how come he/she became a star performer.
+Don't jump to conclusions, infer n discuss n take the right decision.
+So how come he/she became a star performer?

-What happened to all others in the team.
-So if he decides to leave what will happen.
-Have seen people claiming 8+ yrs experience but doesn't know how to read JSON schema...
+What happened to all others on the team?
+So if he decides to leave what will happen?
+Have seen people claiming 8+ yrs experience but don't know how to read JSON schema...
 Taking decisions n judging are the easiest things in life.
 Taking the right decisions against all odds makes the difference

 As a Scrum Master, it is my responsibility to ensure the team lives agile values and principles while establishing an environment where the team can be effective and self-organized.

-Facilitate sprint retrospective for healthy discussions to identify blockers and areas that team can improve collaboration and contribution to achieve sprint goals.
+Facilitate sprint retrospectives for healthy discussions to identify blockers and areas in the team that can improve collaboration and contribution to achieve sprint goals.